 - Communication between the MSs

-Monolithic to Microservices Architecture
+Monolithic to Microservice Architecture Implementation

 Generally, each business functionality is broken down into a single (small) independent code, MS. Currently, all the enterprises are focusing on migrating or upgrading their current backend layer.
-As this will be a small piece of code, if there are any failures or errors, or defects, only that business flow will be impacted (rather than the complete website).
+As this will be a small piece of code, if there are any failures, errors, or defects, only that business flow will be impacted (rather than the complete website).

 Below are a few of the critical challenges being faced while implementing MS-based architecture: